controlplane-com/examples/examples/cockroachdb/README.md

 #### ui

-1. delete the gvc `elasticsearch`.
+1. Delete the gvc `cockroachdb-useast`, `cockroachdb-uswest`, and `cockroachdb-eucentral`.
 (You will need to clean up the Workloads and VolumeSets first)
-1. delete the policies `cockroachdb-eucentral`, `cockroachdb-uswest` and `cockroachdb-useast`.
+2. Delete the policies `cockroachdb-eucentral`, `cockroachdb-uswest` and `cockroachdb-useast`.
-1. delete the secret `cockroachdb-start-script`.
+3. Delete the secret `cockroachdb-start-script`.